garrardkitchen/wasm-examples/02_Emscripten_Example/README.md

 docker pull emscripten/emsdk
 ```

-Ensure Docker for Desktop is running, then build binary format:
+Ensure Docker for Desktop is running, then build the wasm binary format file:

 **Step 1** - CD into this folder